ineiti/fledger/flmodules/README.md

 As described in the previous section, you should write your modules in three
 parts:

-1. Basic Logic: storage, configuration, methods.
+1. Core Logic: persistent data, configuration, methods.
 This part does not handle any messages to/from the system, but only provides the actual algorithm.
 This might include cryptographic calculations, caching, updating, and other